rafacandev/blog/posts/tensorflow1-training/README.md

 - `tensorflow1-training:1.0`: the docker image, in our case the one we just built.
 - `bash`: runs bash in the interactive terminal.

 Now the terminal is attached to bash running in our docker container.
-Moreover, `-v $PWD:/tensorflow/workspace` mounts the content of the current folder into the containers `/tensorflow/workspace` which means that we should also see our `PRJ_WORKSPACE_FOLDER/training_demo` from this interactive terminal:
+Moreover, `-v $PWD:/tensorflow/workspace` mounts the content of the current folder into the container's `/tensorflow/workspace` which means that we should see the content `PRJ_WORKSPACE_FOLDER/training_demo` from this interactive terminal:

 Change the current directory to `training_demo`.
 ```